 This attitude was rife on social media – particularly Facebook where most of the reprobates hang out.
 Things like this shouldn’t surprise anyone, but you would have thought with recent events people may have just thought ‘at least these kids are having fun.‘ Surely you can’t tell people to #BeMoreMartyn and grab life by the horns if you’re going to police the first decision most of us make in the morning – what will I wear today?

 Lest we forget that it was only a matter of weeks ago that the Daily Mail tried to blame the Manchester bombing on the fact that Ariana Grande wore provocative outfits onstage.
-This caused serious outrage, yet now people are complaining because someone who probably saved since January to make a weekend to remember dared to step out the house baring her knees.
+This caused serious outrage, yet now people are complaining because someone who probably saved money since January to have a weekend to remember dared to step out the house baring her knees.
 You talk about protecting our young girls but shame them for slapping on a bit of glitter.

 Get a grip.